Browse by Medical Category

 The perinatal pathology group provides diagnostic services to patients of the MGH.
 There is a large volume of in-patient material of high quality due to the busy obstetric, maternal-fetal medicine reproductive endocrine, neonatology and general obstetric services of the MGH.
 This is reinforced by outstanding case material seen from other institutions and has provided a rich reservoir of material for numerous academic contributions over the years.

-The perinatal pathology division contains three faculty: Dr. Drucilla J. Roberts (Chief of service), Dr. Esther Oliva, and Dr. Rosemary Tambouret.
+Our perinatal pathologists are Dr. Drucilla J. Roberts, Subspecialty Head, and Dr. Rosemary Tambouret.
 The material supervised by these attending pathologists includes the subset of pathology of females represented by specimens of placentas, products of conception, gravid hysterectomies, ectopic pregnancies, fetal, neonatal, and maternal autopsies.
 Additionally the service is responsible for several conferences: weekly obstetric QA conference, obstetrical outs and perinatal conference.

 The first-year residents are oriented to the service by Dr. Roberts during the summer months by daily one-on-one teaching at the gross bench.
 In addition to routine grossing of specimens the residents learn how to triage placental specimens to pathologic examination vs. storage, float chorionic villi for identification, interpret fetal radiographs and chromosomal analyses, and obtain tissues for special studies (e.g., viral cultures, metabolic evaluation).
 Second year and more senior residents have rotations in the obstetric service as electives.